PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 18:21:23
+Last updated: 2024-04-13 18:21:58
-Random Quote: I feel like you ruined me forever. - Maddy Perez
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams